John Dwight Canaday

-John Dwight Canaday (1945 – December 26, 2012) was an American serial killer who raped and killed three young women in Seattle, Washington, from 1968 to 1969.
+John Dwight Canaday (December 16, 1944 – December 26, 2012) was an American serial killer who raped and killed three young women in Seattle, Washington, from 1968 to 1969.
 He was considered Washington's first known serial killer.
 At the time of his death, Canaday was serving three life sentences at Clallam Bay Prison.

+Early life

+John Canaday was born December 16, 1944, in Washington state.
+He married Suzan Gray Higgins on September 17, 1964, in Idaho.
+At the time of their marriage, John was 19 and Suzan was 17.
+On March 3, 1969, Suzan was granted a divorce on grounds of cruelty.
+By the time of their divorce, they had two children together.